aegon1994/Diabetic-Retinopathy-classifier/README.md

 I want to enhance classifing ability of model by recognizing more key features,so I set mixup and cutmix and made it handle images in training randomly.

 ### Train and predict process
-I trained model with EfficienNet_B1 and k-fold to avoid overfiting.
-When I trained my model with EfficienNet_B2 and without k-fold, My model is overfiting very nuch(train_loss : val_loss is about 0.3-0.5 : 300-500).
-I tried EfficienNet_B0 and EfficienNet_B1 with no k-fold, but result wasn't good enough(train_loss : val_loss is about 0.3-0.5 : 80-100 and 0.3-0.5 : 2-5).
-After I trained model with EfficienNet_B1 and k-fold, the result is better now(result will show in next section).
+I trained model with EfficientNet_B1 and k-fold to avoid overfiting.
+When I trained my model with EfficientNet_B2 and without k-fold, My model is overfiting very much(train_loss : val_loss is about 0.3-0.5 : 300-500).
+I tried EfficientNet_B0 and EfficientNet_B1 with no k-fold, but result wasn't good enough(train_loss : val_loss is about 0.3-0.5 : 80-100 and 0.3-0.5 : 2-5).
+After I trained model with EfficientNet_B1 and k-fold, the result is better now(result will show in next section).

 The processing is below:
 Set k = 5 for k-fold -> Create a k-fold iterator with StratifiedKFold in Pytorch framework -> Set ratio between train data and val data -> Set coditions of model -> Set loss function, optimizer and schduler of lr_decay -> Set mixup and cutmix -> trianing(including probability of mixup and cutmix) -> Show training result ->